lrees010/GAME360-Final-BulletWitch/README.md

 - Win condition (Defeat final boss)
 - Lose condition (Run out of time/lives)

-Implemented Mechanics
+## Implemented Mechanics
 - Bullet: Fire bullets at enemies, change weapons as you progress.
 - Bomb: Kill all enemies (excluding bosses) and destroy all bullets on screen.
 - Slow Time: Reduce the speed of time to allow more precise dodging.

 ## Architecture
+- AudioManager

-- AudioManager: Singleton responsible for playing sound effects and changing music.
+Singleton responsible for playing sound effects and changing music.

+- AchievementManager

-- AchievementManager: Observer responsible for storing and unlocking achievements.
+Observer responsible for storing and unlocking achievements.

+- CollectibleSpawner

-- CollectibleSpawner: Singleton responsible for spawning collectibles at random positions.
+Singleton responsible for spawning collectibles at random positions.

+- EnemySpawner

-- EnemySpawner: Singleton responsible for spawning enemies and bosses.
+Singleton responsible for spawning enemies and bosses.

+- EventManager

-- EventManager: Responsible for observer pattern.
+Responsible for observer pattern.

+- GameManager

-- GameManager: Singleton responsible for storing game stats and useful methods like AddScore().
+Singleton responsible for storing game stats and useful methods like AddScore().
 Uses state machine to switch between states such as PlayingState and MainMenuState.

+- UIManager

-- UIManager: Responsible for updating and displaying UI elements.
+Responsible for updating and displaying UI elements.
+- LevelManager

-- LevelManager: Uses state machines to switch between levels and their unique behaviors, including enemy spawning and collectible spawning behaviors.
+Uses state machines to switch between levels and their unique behaviors, including enemy spawning and collectible spawning behaviors.

+- PlayerController

-- PlayerController: Responsible for player controls and behaviors, uses state machine to switch between states such as IdleState and DamagedState.
+Responsible for player controls and behaviors, uses state machine to switch between states such as IdleState and DamagedState.

 ## Screenshots